A Lightweight Fourier-based Network for Binaural Speech Enhancement with Spatial Cue Preservation: Conclusion

 \section{Conclusion}

 This paper introduced GAF-Net, a lightweight deep complex network designed to address the performance-efficiency trade-off in binaural speech enhancement.
 With its innovative architecture, GAF-Net efficiently models global context while preserving spatial cues.
-With only 129 K parameters, it achieves STOA results on key metrics such as spatial completeness ($\mathcal{L}_{\text{IPD}}$ and $\mathcal{L}_{\text{ILD}}$) and binaural clarity (MBSTOI).
+With only 129 K parameters, it achieves SOTA results on key metrics such as spatial completeness ($\mathcal{L}_{\text{IPD}}$ and $\mathcal{L}_{\text{ILD}}$) and binaural clarity (MBSTOI).
 It also maintains strong competitiveness in speech quality compared to larger models.
 These findings validate GAF-Net as an efficient, low-resource solution for high-fidelity binaural audio applications.
+However, the current study is primarily limited to controlled anechoic environments to validate specific binaural cue preservation.
 Future work will focus on evaluating its robustness in reverberant environments and extending its core components to other multichannel audio tasks.